What is a Progressive Web App Example

 Lumavate is one of the best platforms for Progressive Web App development.
 Anyone can develop a PWA on Lumavate, even if they have no programming background at all.
 Lumavate has templates, a robust library of Components and Features, and a thriving community that continues to build the platform.
 And Lumavate is notable as being one of the easiest Progressive Web App platforms to use.

-Do you need a mobile app?
+Do you need to create a digital experience?
 Consider creating a free account on Lumavate.
 With the free account, you can test out building a PWA by yourself.

 React PWA Framework